 Photo: Conservation Agriculture Maize plots after 2 months (only 4 tons/ha biochar) measured against the control in Kaoma, West Zambia: photo courtesy of: Gijs Breedveld

 IBI and Cornell University worked with the World Bank to identify promising biochar systems in developing countries in order to help direct potential funding for biochar projects.
 In December 2010, IBI sent out a survey to our network requesting information about developing country projects.
-We received more than 150 responses from 43 countries.
-The number and quality of projects has been very impressive.
-In May 2011 IBI presented the survey results to the World Bank at a review meeting in Washington DC.
-Click here for a copy of that presentation.
+We received more than 150 responses from 43 countries which form the basis for the report which was released in July 2014.

 Click on any of the links below for a full write up.